micharbet/CLE/doc/HOWTO.md

    history of all commands issued by every user is collected.
 This is called the _rich history_

 The rich history is persistent.
-That means the records are adding only to the file not deleted, file is not truncated.
+That means the records are adding only to the file and file is not truncated.
 As the rich history file grows it holds complete history over time.
 Next, the word 'rich' refers to enhanced information contained in each history record.
 The records are textual, one-per-line with following fields: